zacharylayne/ConstTypeArgs/README.md

 The **Const Type Args** framework provides libraries, samples, and documentation to support working with *const type arguments*.

 Const type arguments, or const type args, are used to *"pass"* values to as generic type parameters, accessed from within static contexts such as static constructors, methods, fields, properties, local functions, lambdas (without closure), and more.
-This lets you customize types in a compile-time–like fashion, effectively mimicking [C++ template specialization](https://en.cppreference.com/w/cpp/language/template_specialization).
+This lets you customize types in a compile-time–like fashion, effectively mimicking [C++ template specialization](https://en.cppreference.com/w/cpp/language/template_specialization) and offering a variety of benefits across a wide number of use cases.

 > [!NOTE]
 > Please be aware that the Const Type Args framework is in active development.
 New features and improvements are being added, so stay tuned for updates!